common-workflow-language/cwl-website/content/about.md

 <h2 class="cwl-red" id="vision">Vision of the CWL Project</h2>

 Researchers, scientists, and analysts share their batch data analysis workflows without technical barriers using an open standard.
 Sharing workflows this way is a usual occurrence and seen as a typical way of working.
-The workflows are complete and run on a variety of environments; and people re-use shared workflow descriptions and build new workflows from them.
-No vendor dominates the ecosystem
+The workflows are complete and run on a variety of environments; people can re-use shared workflow descriptions and build new workflows from them.
+No vendor dominates the ecosystem.

 <h2 class="cwl-red" id="mission">Mission of the CWL Project</h2>